Keith Lee (food critic)

 Keith Lee (born October 4, 1996) is an American social media personality, food critic, and mixed martial artist.

+Aside from his martial arts career, Lee is the founder of the Familee Day festival (stylized as "FamiLee"), which is planned to be held annually but debuting in 2026.
+The first year will feature Kirk Franklin, Mannie Fresh, Tobe Nwigwe, Andra Day, and many others.

 Mixed martial arts career

 Lee’s mixed martial arts career turned professional in 2017.
 He fought under the nickname "Killa".
 Lee made his Bellator debut in 2018 and at his promotional debut he picked up a decision over Shawn Bunch at Bellator 239.
 He lost his contract with Bellator in 2021, after which he began pursuing his social media food reviews more heavily, though as of January 2023 he still planned to continue his MMA career in a more limited capacity.

 Social media career

 Keith Lee gained prominence as a Las Vegas based food taster on TikTok.
 Lee began using TikTok in November 2020, mainly posting cooking videos and family content.
 He began posting restaurant reviews in 2021.
 Lee's videos follow a consistent formula, where he describes his experience ordering the food and rates each item on a scale from one to ten.

 As of April 2024, he had 16.1 million followers and his food reviews had gained over 721.9 million likes.
 Lee says he began making TikToks to help combat his anxiety with public speaking.

 Lee has traveled to cities such as Atlanta, Houston and New York to review local restaurants, giving preference to Black-owned and family-owned restaurants.
 He frequently has family members place takeout orders on his behalf in order to avoid preferential treatment from restaurant owners.

 In 2024, Lee selected Toronto as the first international stop of his food tour.
 He praised the cultural food diversity and customer service in the Canadian city.

 Lee was included on the 2024 Forbes 30 Under 30 list under the category Food & Drink because of his TikTok food reviews.

+In 2026, Lee hosted the first annual Familee Day Festival in New Orleans, a food and music festival presented in partnership with Live Nation Urban and Morrow Hospitality, featuring performances from Kirk Franklin, Andra Day, Tobi Nwigwe, and Gracie's Corner.
+Over 20,000 people attended this event at the UNO Lakefront Festival Grounds.